fight233/DThouse_cxd/packaging/docker/README.md

 2022-01-18 01:43:51.029 +0000 UTC 3
 ```

-Now you must be much familiar with developing and testing with TDengine, let's see some more complex cases.
+Now you must be much familiar with developing and testing with DThouse, let's see some more complex cases.

 ### Start with docker-compose with multiple nodes(instances)

-Start a 2-replicas-2-mnodes-2-dnodes-1-arbitrator TDengine cluster with `docker-compose` is quite simple.
+Start a 2-replicas-2-mnodes-2-dnodes-1-arbitrator DThouse cluster with `docker-compose` is quite simple.
 Save the file as `docker-compose.yml`:

 ```yaml
 version: "3"